mypreview/Conj/docs/how-to-request-support.md

 * Customization services.
 * Installation services.
+* Support for outdated version of the theme.
 * Hosting, server environment, or general WordPress troubleshooting.

 ## Can I Renew My Item Support?